Wills, Trusts & Probate

 Frequently Asked Questions About Trust Administration in Aptos

-What is the role of a trustee in trust administration?
+What are the primary duties of a trustee during trust administration?

 How are trust assets valued during administration?

-What taxes need to be paid during trust administration?
+What tax obligations arise during trust administration?

 When is trust administration considered complete?